British University in Egypt: Board of trustees

 The board of trustees of the British University in Egypt is composed of individuals from both Egypt and the United Kingdom.
-The Board convenes biannually, with one meeting held in Egypt and the other in London, to provide oversight on the university's strategic orientation.
+The board convenes biannually, with one meeting held in Egypt and the other in London, to provide oversight on the university's strategic orientation.

+Campus

+The main university campus is located approximately 30 km from downtown Cairo; the campus covers about 40 acre of land, with approximately 27000 sqm dedicated to purpose-built teaching facilities.